 Pursuant to the Master District Contract, the Master District is responsible for providing water, wastewater and storm drainage facilities, including water quality facilities, to serve the 3,520 acre Service Area.
-In addition, the Master District is providing wholesale water supply and wastewater treatment service to the approximate 637 acres located outside the boundaries of the Participants, including wholesale water supply and wastewater treatment services to approximately 305 acres located in WCID 19 (227 equivalent single family connections for wastewater service), and wholesale water supply services to approximately 332 acres served by BCWSC (212 equivalent single family connections).
+In addition, the Master District is providing wholesale water supply and wastewater treatment service to the approximate 637 acres located outside the boundaries of the Participants, including wholesale water supply and wastewater treatment services to approximately 305 acres located in WCID 19 (227 equivalent single family connections for water service and 172 equivalent single family connections for wastewater service), and wholesale water supply services to approximately 332 acres served by BCWSC (212 equivalent single family connections).